-- (b) Make a plot of this function; go up to high enough velocities that you can see the full shape of the curve. - (c) Verify that this function is properly normalized: that the integral from 0 to infinity equals 1. - (d) Use these statistical definitions to calculate $v{\rm mp},\,v{\rm avg},$ and $v{\rm rms}$ for this situation:
+- 5-5.
+(Paper only.)
+Use a program such as Mathematica for this problem. - (a) Make a plot of the Maxwell-Boltzmann probability density function (which is the N_v function given in the book, divided by N) for oxygen molecules at 500 K. Go up to high enough velocities that you can see the full shape of the curve. - (b) Verify that this function is properly normalized: that the integral from 0 to infinity equals 1. - (c) Use these statistical definitions to calculate $v{\rm mp},\,v{\rm avg},\,$ and $v{\rm rms}$ for this situation: